SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 __*Note:*__
 1. The average speed and ETA in the reference image are considered as an example.
 We can always update them as per our convenience.
 2. While calculating ETA, we can consider haversine distance.
 Think of it like a formula to compute the shortest distance between two points on a sphere.
 More details are [here](https://en.wikipedia.org/wiki/Haversine_formula)
+3. As ETA can keep on changing between two locations based on various factors and also storage can be huge in case of ETA, we are not considering any specific database storage.
+The dynamic calculation can be preferred.

 ### HLD :Find A Driver